 In Lisbon the foreign Ministers of the fifteen North Atlantic Treaty Organisation (NATO) countries today (Thursday) began a two-day meeting.

-In Lisbon the foreign Ministers of the fifteen North Atlantic Treaty Organisation (NATO) countries today (Thursday) began a two-day meeting.
+Background: In Lisbon the foreign Ministers of the fifteen North Atlantic Treaty Organisation (NATO) countries today (Thursday) began a two-day meeting.
 It was formally opened by Portugal's Prime Minister, Mr. Marcello Caetano in the National Assembly building.
 Later the ministers drove to the 19th century Palacio de Ajuda where the discussions began in earnest.

 The main topic under discussion was what response NATO should make to the recent Soviet call for talks on the reduction of armed forces in Europe.
 NATO offered three years ago to discuss troop reductions but the Soviet Union made no response until a month ago.